BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKValuedRegionalMinimaImage.md

 ## Description

-filter_data.detail_desc=Regional minima are flat zones surrounded by pixels of higher value.
+Regional minima are flat zones surrounded by pixels of higher value.
 A completely flat image will be marked as a regional minima by this filter.

 This code was contributed in the Insight Journal paper: "Finding regional extrema - methods and performance" by Beare R., Lehmann G. https://www.insight-journal.org/browse/publication/65